casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_platform.md

 time).

 ## Conclusion
-In this tutorial, you have gone through the process of using `startsg` to initiate the toolflow, used Simulink to create a design, called `jasper` to compile and obtain a `.fpg` file, and use `casperfpga` to program and interact with your rfsoc board.
+In this tutorial, you have gone through the process of using `startsg` to initiate the toolflow, used Simulink to create a design, called `jasper` to compile and obtain a `.fpg` and `.dtbo` file, and use `casperfpga` to program and interact with your rfsoc board.
 Congratulations!